don1138/OpenColorIO-Configs-slimmed/README.md

 ***

-This is **NOT** intended for prefessional production environments, but for hobbyists who want to try out ACES.
+This is **NOT** intended for prefessional production environments, but for hobbyists who want a more convenient way to try out ACES.

 ***